Vitamin D 1000IU

 Why you'll love it

 Because while basking in the sun all day sounds like an ideal way to get your vitamins, for many people, it’s just not practical.
 In addition to being an important factor in the maintenance of good health, Vitamin D stimulates the absorption of calcium and phosphorus into the body, both of which are essential for maintaining bone health.
 A Vitamin D deficiency in a child may manifest as rickets, and in adults as a softening of the bones or osteoporosis.
-It’s also critical for proper immune function and cancer prevention and plays a role in ensuring that your muscles, heart, lungs and brain are in top shape.
+It’s also critical for proper immune function and plays a role in ensuring that your muscles, heart, lungs and brain are in top shape.

 Vitamin D is a health basic.
 Everyone from infants to seniors can benefit from the appropriate dose of Vitamin D, especially those who live in a colder climate with limited year-round exposure to direct sun.
 Because diet alone is a poor source of Vitamin D, most of your body’s needs are met from exposure to sunlight and complemented with supplements.